 Great Salt Lake Ecosystem

 One of Western Resource Advocates' core priorities is the protection and restoration of Utah's Great Salt Lake ecosystem.
-Great Salt Lake is of enormous national and international value, as it provides irreplaceable habitat for several million resident and migratory water birds, as is a major recreational attraction.
+Great Salt Lake is of enormous national and international value, as it provides irreplaceable habitat for several million resident and migratory water birds, and is a major recreational attraction.
 However, the Lake's ecosystems are threatened both by new diversions from the freshwater streams that sustain it and from pollution being dumped directly into the Lake.
 WRA's Utah staff works in close collaboration with groups such as Friends of Great Salt Lake, the Utah Wetlands Foundation, Great Salt Lake Audubon, National Audubon Society, The Nature Conservancy, and others to minimize these harmful activities and to develop comprehensive strategies that will protect this remarkable natural legacy.

 WRA helps to avoid litigation by helping the conservation community to engage in the many processes that can lead to resource protection.
 We strengthen opportunities to build awareness within the agencies making decisions about the Great Salt Lake watershed, and are instrumental in proposing preemptive measures to the conservation community that help avoid escalating conflict.
 However, when litigation becomes necessary, we are there to get it done.